The 20 Best Movement Disorders Doctors in Hungary

 Szeged, CS, HU

-Laszlo Vecsei practices in Szeged, Hungary.
-Mr. Vecsei is rated as a Distinguished expert by MediFind in the treatment of Movement Disorders.
-His top areas of expertise are Migraine, Multiple Sclerosis (MS), Headache, Migraine with Brainstem Aura, and Thrombectomy.
+Laszlo Vecsei practices practicing medicine in Szeged, Hungary.
+Mr. Vecsei is rated as an Advanced expert by MediFind in the treatment of Movement Disorders.
+He is also highly rated in 19 other conditions, according to our data.
+His clinical expertise encompasses Migraine, Multiple Sclerosis (MS), Headache, Cluster Headache, and Thrombectomy.

 Advanced in Movement Disorders